binayjy8/SIMON-GAME/README.md

-# SIMON-GAME Hello binay bhusan is the and this game i made  using javaScript in di
+# SIMON-GAME Hello binay bhusan is the and this game i made  using javaScript in d